 Caught in a complex history tainted by the eugenics movement of World War Two, genetic counselling has rapidly become one of the most pivotal medical services available today; and yet it remains misunderstood by many.
 Through the memories and experiences of a trailblazing few, these interviews aim to showcase how the profession has grown from humble beginnings into the internationally recognised field it is today; spearheading the implementation of genomics into clinical practice.

-In the first of ten films, Chris Patch speaks to the “Grandmother of Genetic Counselling”, Professor Lauren Kerzin-Storrar, shares her personal journey into a career in genetic counselling, and her memories of the early days within a small professional community on the periphery of medical science and healthcare, Lauren demonstrates how far the profession has come thanks to a dedicated few.
+In the first of ten films, Chris Patch speaks to the “Grandmother of Genetic Counselling”, Professor Lauren Kerzin-Storrar, to explore her personal journey into genetic counselling.
+Shared memories of the early days, working as part of a small community on the periphery of medical science and healthcare, Lauren demonstrates how far the profession has come thanks to a dedicated few.

 It was like a lightbulb moment…I had always been interested in genetics, so immediately I knew this was the career path I had to take.Professor Lauren Kerzin-Storrar